Policy on Withdrawal and Resignation

 When a student needs to resign after the posted withdrawal deadline (See Academic Calendar), either for medical reasons or for compelling personal reasons, and when the medical condition or extraordinary personal situation can be determined to be the main factor causing scholastic deficiencies, discretionary power in waiving the scholastic penalty will rest with the Auburn Cares office in the case of medical resignations or with the Office of the Provost in the case of personal resignations.
 All such decisions must include input from the student’s instructors.

 In all cases of resignation, if a student has been placed on academic suspension at the end of the last term in residence before the term of resignation, the student’s associate dean will review the grades at the time of resignation and determine whether the student will be placed on further academic suspension.

 Enrollment in Terms Following a Medical Resignation

 Students who plan to enroll in subsequent semesters or summer terms following a medical resignation will be required to submit medical documentation from a licensed health care provider which indicates readiness to return to an academic environment.
 Additionally, academic units reserve the right to request further documentation and/or other requirements specific to the student’s individual program of study.
-All documentation will be submitted to the Office of Accessibility and is kept confidential.
+All documentation will be submitted to the Auburn Cares office and is kept confidential.
 A hold will be placed on the student’s registration until this documentation is submitted.
-If the student has already registered for the following semester, the schedule will be dropped if documentation is not submitted by a specified date and/or the student has not contacted the Office of Accessibility.
+If the student has already registered for the following semester, the schedule will be dropped if documentation is not submitted by a specified date and/or the student has not contacted the Auburn Cares office.